My Furry Family

 Hope is special to me because she is very inspirational.
 Being born without eyes and completely deaf, she doesn’t let anything stop her from living her best life.
 She is fearless and always follows her nose to new adventures.

-Miracle is special to me because she is a survivor.
+Miracle is a special member of my furry family because she is a survivor.
 My husband and I discovered her in the middle of Main Street when she was just two weeks old.
 We had no clue how to care for a kitten, but she not only survived; she thrived.
 Six years later, Miracle still gives kisses like a dog and rolls over for belly rubs.

 Olaf is special to me because he acts as my feline protector.
 Whenever I sit down, he has to be laying on my lap.
 Olaf guards me from his fellow cat siblings and, occasionally, my husband.